 Handling an excessive number of tickets not only uses a lot of agent time, but it also serves as a costly expense for businesses.
 There are many simple questions customers can answer themselves through self-service support alternatives such as knowledge base and FAQ sections.
 These must be easily located and clearly advertised so customers know contacting the support desk is not their only option.
-In addition, self-service support must provide clear instructions customers can understand.
+In addition, B2B portal software must provide clear instructions customers can understand.
 Otherwise, they're more likely to send an email or pick up the phone.
 When customers do contact customer support directly, keywords in their query should prompt a recommendation of existing self-service resources.
-This way, customers can choose whether they'd like to explore these options or continue through direct contact with an agent.
+This way, customers can choose whether they'd like to explore these self-service support options or continue through direct contact with an agent.

 Businesses can simply measure the overall volume of tickets they receive, but it's more valuable to track the number of tickets per customer and number of tickets per agent.
 These metrics give businesses a better idea of the workload reps handle, not just the amount of tickets processed overall.
 Two different companies with the same number of customers and support reps can have vastly different workloads based on the types of issues agents have to solve.
 Those handling quick and easy questions make their way through more tickets, while reps tackling tougher issues will address fewer tickets.
 If your agents are handling more tickets on average, this shows an increase in efficiency.
 Alternatively, if they're getting fewer customer service issues on average over time, this is a sign customers are using your self-service support options.